aws/amazon-ecs-cli/README.md

  For more information about using private registries with ECS, see [Private Registry Authentication for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html).

-### Checking for Missing Attributes and Debugging Reason: Attribute Errors
+### Checking for Missing Attributes and Debugging Reason Attribute Errors

 Sometimes, when you try to Run a Task, the API will return the error message `"Reasons : ["ATTRIBUTE"]"`.
 This occurs because your container instances are missing an attribute required by your Task Definition.
 You can debug these failures using the `ecs-cli check-attributes` command.